 US DEPARTMENT OF ENERGY / SCIENCE PHOTO LIBRARY US DEPARTMENT OF ENERGY / SCIENCE PHOTO LIBRARY

 Nuclear-powered pacemaker.
-Medtronic cardiac pacemaker containing 150 milligrams of plutonium-238 to provide thermoelectric power.
-In July 1972, this was the first pacemaker licensed to be implanted for clinical evaluation.
+Display model of a nuclear-powered heart pacemaker developed by the US Atomic Energy Commission in the 1970s.
 A pacemaker supplies electrical impulses along wires connected to the heart.
 These electrical impulses help to keep the heart beating regularly when a patient has an irregular heartbeat (cardiac arrhythmia).
 The first modern pacemakers were developed in the 1950s and 1960s.
-Atomic batteries using radioisotopes (late 1960s) were superseded by the development of lithium batteries in the early 1970s.
+They initially used short-lived mercury batteries.
+In the late 1960s, atomic batteries using radioisotopes were developed, but this was soon superseded by the development of lithium batteries in the early 1970s.
 Photographed circa 1973.